 How to developing winning names that set you up for retail success

 Creating a name for your brand and product is the first step to success.
 As a branding agency with almost two decades of experience in this arena, we are often asked how its done.
-Here is Deal Design’s 6 guidelines for naming success:
+Once you have the basic things decided, you can look for branding agencies to work with to grow your brand even more.
+For now, here is Deal Design’s 6 guidelines for naming success:

 1. Make a Decision: Personal Brand or a Corporate Brand